Install & setup

 For more, see doc, the source code, or the privacy policy.

-On the command line, you can log in with either email or handle:
+On the command line, you can log in with your handle if you have a cached API-key:

 lamin login testuser1